Phronesis2025/grade-skipper/directory-structure.md

    - Added calculator and hint features for quiz assistance
    - Implemented question validation and correction logic
    - Added loading states and animations for better UX
+   - Added Supabase integration for data persistence
+   - Added admin dashboard with analytics and data visualization

 3. UI/UX Improvements: